25 Trails We're Excited ForView List

 moderate

 The walking is graded moderate (3).
-Daily walks are between 17 and 29km on well marked trails over diverse terrain – from relatively flat to mountainous.
+Daily walks are between 16 and 27km on well marked trails over diverse terrain – from relatively flat to mountainous.
 This is a well worn path where route finding will be reasonably straight forward (refer below for further details on self guided adventures).
 The main areas to concentrate on route finding are arriving and leaving towns and cities.
 The accent is on keeping a steady pace to take in all of the attractions, with time to stop and take photos.
 You will need a good level of fitness to participate fully in this adventure.

 Departure dates

-Daily from 1 Mar to 15 Nov
+Daily from 1 Mar to 31 Oct

 Notes

-Departures in November are likely to experience wetter and colder conditions than at other times with snow possible.
+Departures out of the main season may experience wetter and colder conditions than at other times with snow possible.
 Winter can be a magical time to experience the Camino with fewer people and more local encounters, but the walking day is shorter.
 In addition, hotel closures are possible which may require a change in overnight towns.

 Want to organise a private group?